hyperledger/indy-node/smart_contracts/README.md

 5. Put the whole block of `"<Address of Contract>": {.....` into the `alloc` section of the network genesis file.

-### Injecting Validator control contract into genesis network state and using it for QBFT consensus
+### Injecting Validator control contract and using it for QBFT consensus

+**Note that ValidatorControl contract depends on RoleControl, which must be injected as well!**

 1. Prepare the [input file](scripts/genesis/validators/data.json) with the initial state of the contract
   * `validators`: list of objects containing addresses of a validator owner and validator address
   * `roleControlContractAddress`: address of RoleControl contract

 2. Execute script generating the contract content for the network genesis file:
-   > yarn generate-validators
+   > yarn genesis/validators/generate
   * `ValidatorControlGenesis.json` file will be generated as the result

 3. Generate runtime contract byte code: